vito/bass/README.md

 chain thunks and share them as code.
 Instead of writing Bash scripts, you write Bass scripts.

-Bass scripts are isolated from the host machine, making them portable between dev and CI environments.
+Bass scripts have limited access to the host machine, making them portable between dev and CI environments.
 They can be used to codify your entire toolchain into platform-agnostic scripts.

 In the end, the purpose of Bass is to run [thunks][t-thunk].
 Thunks are serializable command recipes that produce files or streams of values.
 Files